lachlan-ibm/ibmvia_autoconf/docs/base.rst

 SSL certificates are imported into the appliance by reading files from the file system.
 Therefore any PKI which is to be imported into the appliance must specify the fully-qualified path or be a path relative to the ``ISVA_CONFIG_BASE`` environment variable.
-A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.SSL_Certificates
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.SSL_Certificates
    :members:

 Administrator Account Management
 ================================
-Administrator accounts, groups and permissions for managing Verify Access features can be defined in two configuration entries.
+Administrator accounts, groups and permissions for managing Verify Identity Access features can be defined in two configuration entries.
 The first entry allows for the creation of users and groups which can be used to authenticate to the management interface.
-A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Account_Management
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Account_Management
    :members:

 Management Authorization
 ========================
-Administrators are also able to manage access to Verify Access features.
+Administrators are also able to manage access to Verify Identity Access features.
 This allows for more fine grained control over which accounts are permitted to modify a deployment.
 Administrators are not able to create new features, however they can create "roles" which contains permissions for one or more features.
 Each feature in a role has two permission
 levels: read access (can view but cannot modify); and write access (permission to modify).
-A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Management_Authorization
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Management_Authorization
    :members:

 Management Authentication
 =========================
-Administrators are able to configure how users are able to authenticate to the Verify Access management interface.
+Administrators are able to configure how users are able to authenticate to the Verify Identity Access management interface.
 By default the management interface uses a local user registry, but administrators can configure a LDAP server or integrate a third party identity provider using the OIDC specification.

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Management_Authentication
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Management_Authentication
    :members: